vapor/vapor/ISSUE_TEMPLATE.md

 🚀 Thanks for contributing!

-Below are templates for various types of Issues (Bugs, Security, and Features) separated by horizontal rules.
+Below are templates for various types of issues (Bugs, Security, and Features) separated by horizontal rules.
 Please delete whichever sections of the template you do not need.

 # Bugs